 - Now’s the time to label your entire power distribution system for troubleshooting in the future.
 Creating a topographical map of the entire power train isn’t a bad idea either.

-- Regardless if you’re moving across the country or across the hall, a relocation should be done by professionals – ideally the same ones that helped design and commission the new space.
+- Regardless if you’re moving across the country or across the hall, a critical space relocation should be done by professionals – ideally the same ones that helped design and commission the new space.

 - RFID tagging and passive monitoring is a must, especially if your assets are now located in a third-party space.

-CEG would like to help you with an infrastructure strategy as you modernize and existing data center or plan for a new critical environment.
-Contact us today!
+CEG would like to help you with an infrastructure strategy as you modernize an existing server room or plan for a new critical environment.
+Contact Us today!